-Ali McManus sang the National Anthem at 2019 event!
+Ali McManus returns to sing the National Anthem at 2020 event!

 When you hear Ali McManus’s dynamic vocals, you’d be surprised to know her lung capacity is only 30%.
 Born 3 months premature and weighing 2lbs 7oz at birth, she was given a 50/50 chance to live.
 Now 22 years old, the Detroit born singer/songwriter has beaten the odds.
 A rare bone disorder has left Ali in a wheelchair since the age of 7.